woon5118/totara_ub/totara/tenant/README.md

 ## How to start

 1. install or upgrade from Evergreen
-2. enable "Enable multitenancy support" in Experimental settings page
+2. enable "Enable multitenancy support" in Advanced features page
-3. optionally enable "Enable tenant isolation" in Tenant sessions
+3. optionally enable "Enable tenant isolation" in Experimental settings
 4. as admin go to "Tenants" via quick access menu (first Core Platform column)
 5. press "Add new tenant" and fill in tenant name and idnumber
 6. click on the participants list and add new tenant accounts